 There is a large open space on the first floor, where free baby and toddler classes are conducted.
 When there is not a class in action the kids can play with toys, but you have to request the staff get them out for you, unlike in other play centres where they are readily available.
-There is also a smaller playroom on the first floor suited to infants and toddlers.
-In this room the toys are laid out for you to use freely.
-There is a cot in this room for sleeping babies.

-On both floors there are toilets designed for children and on the first floor there is a nappy changing unit in the special needs toilet.
-There is a lunch room on the second floor that can be used for those who’ve brought their own lunch between 12.00 noon and 1pm.
+The planetarium is on the 2nd floor.
+After the triple disaster in 2011 the planetarium was closed for a couple of years.
+It was one of many energy saving drives on account of the reduced electricity production in Japan at that time.
+There is a lunch room on the second floor that can be used for those who’ve brought their own lunch between 12.00 noon and 1 pm.
 You need to clean up after yourself and bring home your own rubbish.

-Like all jidokans and jido centres in Saitama, there are a handful of teachers on duty, who are there to keep the environment safe, run the classes and make sure that adults and children alike are respecting the rules of the jidokan.
-They are not their to mind your children, but they are usually very helpful and friendly.
+Like all jidokans and jido centres in Saitama, there are a handful of teachers on duty.
+They are there to keep the environment safe, run the classes and make sure that adults and children alike are respecting the rules of the jidokan.
+They are not there to mind your children, but they are usually very helpful and friendly.
 Some more than others!